minhaz1217/My-C-Journey/README.md

 * Stack's size, is empty, clear, push, pop, top
 * how to declare long long
 * how to do foreach loop
+* How to make a single character to string
+*

+## Things to revise in general
+* How to do merge sort by hand

 # C#
 ```